 For example, you could give a growing pup weighing 500g, 10 to 12 milligrams of vitamin C, rather than the minimum 8 milligrams per day.
 Vitamin C ordered through the mail usually comes in larger amounts than you can use up quickly.

-Guavas, Lemon with peel, Turnip greens, Collard leaves, Kale leaves without stems, Orange with peel, Parsley, Mustard greens, Broccoli, Spinach, Strawberries
+Guavas, Lemon with peel, Turnip greens, Collard leaves, Kale leaves without stems, Orange with peel, Parsley, Mustard greens, Broccoli, Spinach and Strawberries

 Fresh water every day is as important as feed pellets and daily vitamin C. If a guinea pig does not have fresh water, it will not eat.
 A guinea pig that does not eat is soon a very sick guinea pig.